zilladebug/Laravel-Vagrant/README.md

 - Run both `vagrant up` and `vagrant ssh`
 - Pass this `http://homestead.test/` in your browser and see if it worked!
-    The name of the path is visible in the Homestead.yaml file at `map: homestead.test`
+    <br/>The name of the path is visible in the Homestead.yaml file at `map: homestead.test`

 ## First time running Homestead - CHOOSE A VIRTUAL MACHINE
 - Choose one of these options: